Destiner/mev-inspect-js/README.md

 ## Usage

+> This package requires ethers V6.
+If you use ethers V5, you need to use mev-inspect V3.

 > This package uses [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 If you use a bundler, you may want to set the build target to `es2020`.

 > This package is a pure ESM package.
 Follow [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more info.